 Of course no visit to Lalocura is complete without a tasting, so we made our way over to Lalo’s home to discover new treasures from his massive selection.

-I’ve done numerous mezcal tastings led by Lalo and each time I have understand I’m experiencing something very special.
-I love that tasting with Lalo is a full sensory experience.
+I’ve done numerous mezcal tastings led by Lalo and each time I know I’m experiencing something very special.
+Tasting with Lalo is a full sensory experience.
 You start by visually witnessing the perlas (bubbles) from mezcal being poured from a funnel into a large gourd.
-Next mezcal is poured into your hands where you feel its texture and then place your hands to your nose to take in the characteristics of each mezcal.
-Its only after all these steps that you sip to taste the mezcal.
+Next, mezcal is poured into your hands where you feel its texture and then you’re told to place your hands to your nose to take in the characteristics of each mezcal.
+It is only after all of these steps that you sip to taste the mezcal.